 By making videos that introduce the firm and staff, as well as educate the viewers, wealth and asset managers can establish their position as a thought leader and build a connection with the prospect even before the two sides meet.

-The benefits of video marketing are many, and videos can show how approachable and personable the company is in ways pure text-based content couldn’t.
+The benefits of video marketing are many, as the visuals and interactive nature will leave a stronger impact on the viewer.
+Video can show how approachable and personable the company is in ways pure text-based content couldn’t.

-At a minimum, firms should have a presence on Facebook, YouTube, Twitter, LinkedIn, or any platforms where clients and prospects spend their time, and by posting relevant and thoughtful content, investment organizations can expand its online audience, which eventually could lead to new clients.
+Firms should have a presence on Facebook, YouTube, Twitter, LinkedIn, or any platforms where clients and prospects spend their time.
+Posting relevant and thoughtful content, investment organizations can expand their online audience, which eventually could lead to new clients.

 When it comes to Indian investment management firms, technological upgrades should be a two-way street, where both clients and companies benefit.